 Two primary types:

-one horizontal axis.
-Easier to engineer, and therefore lower cost.
+axis and one horizontal axis.
+Easier to engineer, and therefore lower

-But these require computer control for accurate tracking
+cost.
+But these require computer control for accurate tracking since

 - Equatorial mount: two axes, but polar axis is tilted

 to parallel the Earth's rotation axis.
 See this